camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/04-migration/01-migrate-71-72.html.md

 The following steps are required to upgrade the camunda web applications Cockpit, Tasklist, and Admin on a Tomcat instance:

 1. Undeploy an existing web application with a name like `camunda-webapp`
-2. Download the camunda web application archive from our [Maven Nexus Server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/webapp/camunda-webapp-tomcat/).
+2. Download the Camunda web application archive from our [Maven Nexus Server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/webapp/camunda-webapp-tomcat/).
 Or switch to the private repository for the enterprise version (User and password from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-tomcat-$PLATFORM_VERSION.war`.
 3. Deploy the web application archive to your Tomcat instance.

 <div class="alert alert-info">
   <p><strong>LDAP Entity Caching</strong></p>
-  <p>With 7.2, it is possible to enable entity caching for Hypertext Application Language (HAL) requests that the camunda web applications make.
-This can be especially useful when you use camunda in combination with LDAP.
-To activate caching, the camunda webapp artifact has to be modified and the pre-built application cannot be used as is.
+  <p>With 7.2, it is possible to enable entity caching for Hypertext Application Language (HAL) requests that the Camunda web applications make.
+This can be especially useful when you use Camunda in combination with LDAP.
+To activate caching, the Camunda webapp artifact has to be modified and the pre-built application cannot be used as is.
 See the <a href="">user guide</a> for details.</p>
 </div>

 [migration-guide]: ref:/guides/migration-guide/#migrate-from-camunda-bpm-71-to-72